wblachowski/random-background-generator/README.md

 The blurring strength can take values between 0.0 and 1.0, with 0.0 meaning no blur at all, and 1.0 meaning the maximal blur possible.

 ![Blur](/assets/blur.png)

+## Multithreading

+Use `--single-core` to run on a single CPU core.
+Otherwise, the tool uses multithreading if the number of images to generate is larger than 100 (for smaller number of images the multithreading overhead is greater than the benefits - although the exact number is machine-specific).
+The number of threads is set to the number of CPU cores available.